zeynepcelik1717/daginikgezgin/README.md

 ## 🎮 Project Overview

-**Dağınık Gezgin** is a children's game concept developed as part of a professional project collaboration.
+**Dağınık Gezgin** is a children's game concept developed during a mandatory internship as part of a professional company collaboration.

 The project focuses on: